 If you haven’t already booked your summer vacation, it’s time to get started as the season will be here before you know it.
 A trip during this season usually requires some advance planning whether you’re looking for a getaway that’s nearby or across the globe.
 From America’s stunning national parks to exotic cities across the globe, these ideas are sure to get you packing.

 Look out for our newsletters in your inbox soon.

 The Black Hills of South Dakota (Nearby Hotels)

 The Black Hills offer fun for the whole family.
 Visit Custer State Park to spot wildlife like bison, elk, pronghorn, deer, coyotes, prairie dogs, eagles, and wild burros.
-Swim or paddle around the park’s crown jewel, Sylvan Lake, and visit nearby Mount Rushmore National Monument for a firsthand look at some of America’s history.
+Swim or paddle around the park’s crown jewel, Sylvan Lake, and visit nearby Mount Rushmore National Memorial for a firsthand look at some of America’s history.
 In Hill City, you can hop on a historic steam train for a ride through the scenic Black Hills to Keystone and back.
-There are caves to explore and all sorts of tourist attractions like Bear Country where you can watch cubs roll around in the grass.
+There are caves to explore and all sorts of tourist attractions like Bear Country USA where you can watch cubs roll around in the grass.